Module 6.4: Compliance for Regulated Industries

 Question 4

-Section titled “Question 4”Your company processes payments (PCI DSS) and healthcare data (HIPAA) on the same Kubernetes cluster.
-How do you handle overlapping compliance requirements?
+Section titled “Question 4”Your company processes both payment data (PCI DSS) and healthcare data (HIPAA) on the same Kubernetes cluster.
+How do you handle overlapping and conflicting compliance requirements, and when would you choose to split into separate clusters?

 Answer